turingschool/curriculum/source/projects/traffic_spy.markdown

 {"identifier":"jumpstartlab"}
 ```

-* identifier - a unique identitier for the application that has been created
+* identifier - the unique identitier for the application that has been created
   for the client.

 ### Processing Requests